macmcmeans/localDataStorage/README.md

 <br>&nbsp;<br>

 ## Version notes:
-* 1.0.0 - 15 MAY 2017, Initial realease

-* 1.1.0 - 17 MAY 2017, Added ability to listen to key value change events

-* 1.2.0 - 19 JUN 2017, Checks if localStorage is available and, if not, gracefully fails when called
+* 1.2.0 - 19 JUN 2017

+NEW: Check if localStorage is available and, if not, gracefully fails when called

+* 1.1.0 - 17 MAY 2017

+NEW: Add ability to listen to key value change events

+* 1.0.0 - 15 MAY 2017

+Initial realease
 <br>&nbsp;<br>

 # License (BSD)